deedy5/primp/README.md

         params (dict, optional): Default query parameters to include in all requests.
 Default is None. headers (dict, optional): Default headers to send with requests.
 If `impersonate` is set, this will be ignored. timeout (float, optional): HTTP request timeout in seconds.
+Default is 30. cookie_store (bool, optional): Enable a persistent cookie store.
+Received cookies will be preserved and included in additional requests.
+Default is True.
-Default is 30. proxy (str, optional): Proxy URL for HTTP requests.
+        referer (bool, optional): Enable or disable automatic setting of the `Referer` header.
+Default is True. proxy (str, optional): Proxy URL for HTTP requests.
 Example: "socks5://127.0.0.1:9150".
 Default is None. impersonate (str, optional): Entity to impersonate.
 Example: "chrome_123".
 Default is None.
             Chrome: "chrome_99","chrome_100","chrome_101","chrome_104","chrome_105","chrome_106","chrome_108",